Understanding Emergency Light Transformers Installation

 2. Run the full 90-minute discharge; confirm adequate light at end-of-test.

-3. Log serials/parts replaced; attach spec sheet and photos of aimed heads to the AHJ packet.
+3. Log serials/parts replaced, including any emergency light transformer replacement; attach spec sheet and photos of aimed heads to the AHJ packet.

 FAQ